orsifacundo/sap-c02-exam/README.md

 - For downloads:

     - Byte-range fetch: parallelize GETs by requesting specific byte ranges.
 Can also be used to fetch a file header.

-### Deployment options

-- Scratch FS:

-    - For short-term processing and optimize costs

-    - Data is NOT replicated

-    - HIGH burst

-- Persistent FS:

-    - For long-term processing and sensitive data

-    - Data is replicate in same AZ

 ### DataSync